cl-test-grid/cl-test-grid/reporting/README.md

 Please review the resulting file: [cl-test-grid/reports-generated/demo/some-results.html](http://common-lisp.net/project/cl-test-grid/demo/some-results.html).
 You may see that the table is build according to the parameters we specified: row headers contain `lib-world` and `lisp` values, column headers contain `libname`.
-The soring corresponds to what is specified for every field.
+The sorting corresponds to what is specified for every field.

 The `:cell-printer` parameter is a function responsible for printing set of results falling into a single pivot cell.
 The function we pass prints results